daattali/beautiful-jekyll/index.md

 </table>

-With the data and labels, we trained several models and verified the functionalities, then predicted the features of the quotatations that are not assigned speakers in Quotebank.
+With the data and labels, we trained several models and verified the functionalities, then predicted the features of the quotations that are not assigned speakers in Quotebank.
 Also, we did some analysis on the outcomes and explored the relationships between different features, as well as tried to understand the mechanism of the prediction.

 ## Data Preparation